BHUPESH003/thence_brunel/README.md

 # This website is built using React & React Bootstrap 5 and Jotai for state management.
 ## and is deployed on the netlfy.
+#For running the project locally:
+1. npm install- to install all the required node modules .
+2. npm run dev- to run the application .

 Currently, two official plugins are available: